 helped secure a boat to the dock in a rip-roaring wind.
 Tom did a

-didn't make it to Gulfport this weekend, I intend to return there
+did not make it to Gulfport this weekend, I intend to return there

 soon.
 It is a pet-friendly town and definitely worth visiting again.

-Perhaps I'll see you there too, eh?
+Perhaps I will see you there too, eh?

 getting anxious to be underway again.
 There are places to go and